walmartlabs/concord-website/docs/api/secret.md

 * **Body**
   Multipart binary data.

-  The values will be interpreted depeding on their name:
+  The values will be interpreted depending on their name:
    - `name` - New secret name to update;
    - `orgId` or `org` - New ID or name of the organization which "owns" the secret;